 SCENARIO ACTION FOLLOW-UP You are unprepared for an oral task presentation. • You must be prepared to present the task on the first day listed, regardless of your position in the published order.
-If you fail to submit the task on date due it will then be treated by the late submission guidelines - 20% penalty per day late.
-Ifyou choose not to complete the task a ZERO grade/mark will be awarded, and your parents will be notified.
+If you fail to submit the task on date due you will receive a mark of zero and your parents will be notified.
 You attend school on the day task is due but you go home sick prior to the lesson when the task is to be submitted.
 It is your responsibility to submit the task to your teacher/head teacher prior to leaving school.
 Upon the first day of return to school you are to collect an Illness/Misadventure Appeal Form from the faculty head teacher.
 Within 48 Hours you will need to complete the Illness/Misadventure Appeal Form and submit it to the subject head Teacher, with supporting evidence.
 After the Head Teacher considers your appeal, you will be notified as to arrangements for the task.